 Chevrolet maintenance by mileage interval

-If you plan to keep your Chevrolet vehicle for a long time, you should check and replace certain things throughout its life to ensure it runs as well as possible.
+If you plan to keep your Chevrolet for a long time, you should check and replace certain components throughout its life to ensure it runs efficiently.
 In addition to routine maintenance such as oil changes and tire rotation, Chevy suggests the following schedule.

 12,000-mile service recommendations